JayH5/alpine-pypy/README.md

 * The standard Python package currently in the Alpine package repositories has an issue that prevents PyPy from compiling.
 The bootstrap image is based on the Alpine variety of the [`python:2`](https://hub.docker.com/_/python/) Docker image which instead builds Python from source.

 ### Issues when building PyPy for Python 2
+* In PyPy2.7 7.3.1, when building the CFFI bindings for the curses module, the wint_t type is not in scope on Alpine Linux for some reason.
+We have to include the wchar.h header which defines that type.
+(This was also the case with PyPy3.5 5.9.0 but was eventually fixed.)

 ### Issues when building PyPy for Python 3
 * RPython expects the `stdin`/`stdout`/`stderr` file handles in `stdio.h` of the standard libc to be of type `FILE*`.
 With musl these are of type `FILE *const` rather (see [this mailing list thread](https://www.openwall.com/lists/musl/2018/02/02/2)).
 We patch RPython with the correct type.